KrishnaChaitanya1/Coursera_Capstone/Final Capstone Project/Full Report.md

 ## Conclusion
 Hence, this notebook serves as a reference to identify the relations between food cuisines between Toronto and New York City.
-This notebook can be extended to include not only the data related to restaurants but also other aspects.
+This notebook can be extended to include not only the data related to restaurants but also other aspects like sports locations, entertainment venues, etc.